ceharris/dam-16bit/README.md

 With this design, the sample rate for the 16-bit inputs is approximately 250 Hz.
-With each clock pulse, four bits of the input are sampled and the result is sent to one of the display digits.
+With each clock pulse, four bits of the input are sampled and the result is sent to the corresponding display digit.